 Lift Credit offers small personal loans in Utah, Idaho, and Wisconsin.
-Lift Loans are available to borrowers with poor credit scores without a credit check, but they come with major downsides.
-This Lift Credit Review will explain what to watch out for.
+Lift Loans are available to borrowers with poor credit scores without a credit check, but they come with major downsides including very high interest rates.

 At some point or another, most people will find themselves in urgent need of some cash.
-If you’re looking to get access to a personal loan for emergency funds, an online service like Lift Credit can be appealing.
+If you’re looking to get access to a personal loan for an emergency, an online service like Lift Credit can be appealing.

 In this review:

 - How to Get a Personal Loan from Lift Credit

 Lift Credit provides loans in Utah, Idaho, and Wisconsin.
 Lift loan amounts range from $100 to $2,500, and it’s fairly easy to apply and take out a loan.